 As our cells age and go through multiple replicative cycles, our DNA degrades, like a photocopy of a photocopy.
-Traditionally, models based on this cumulative DNA damage have been generally classified into two broad categories: The error hypothesis and the programmed hypothesis.
+Traditionally, aging models based on this cumulative DNA damage have been classified into two broad categories: The error hypothesis and the programmed hypothesis.
 The error hypothesis attributes aging to the accumulation of mutations in genes.
-In this scenario, the culprit is oxidative damage, mediated by reactive molecules called free radicals.
-While it is well-known that oxidation leads to DNA mutations, clinical studies consistently find no correlations to longer lifespan or healthspan with antioxidant vitamins or supplements despite decades of study.
-The fact that antioxidants are ineffective for anti-aging is still not widely appreciated, but the evidence is comprehensive.
-There's clearly more to it.
+In this scenario, the primary culprit is oxidative damage, mediated by reactive molecules called free radicals.
+While it is known that oxidation leads to DNA mutations, clinical studies consistently find no correlations to longer lifespan or healthspan with antioxidant vitamins or supplements despite decades of study.
+The fact that antioxidants are ineffective for anti-aging is still not widely appreciated, but the evidence is comprehensive and conclusive.
+There's clearly more going on here.

 What could explain this apparent contradiction?
-In terms of cellular metabolism, some amount of free radicals is beneficial.
+In terms of cellular metabolism, some level of free radicals is beneficial.
 Here's why: